US Passport Guide · 2026

 Written by the pixid.studio team · February 2026.
 See State Department photo requirements.

-1. Lay a white sheet on the floor or a firm bed.
+1. Prepare: Lay a clean, wrinkle-free white sheet on the floor in a bright room, preferably near a window (natural, indirect light).

-2. Place your baby on their back on the sheet.
+2. Position: Lay the baby flat on their back in the center of the sheet.

 Official 2026 Requirements for Infants